SouthGreenPlatform/trainings/_pages/linux/linuxPractice.md

 * Go into the `Bank` directory and create a nucleotide database by typing:
 {% highlight bash %}
-makeblastdb -in AllEst.fasta -dbtype nucl -parse_seqids{% endhighlight %}
+makeblastdb -in Bank/AllEst.fasta -dbtype nucl -parse_seqids{% endhighlight %}

 * List the content of the directory to check if the database has been indexed

 ##### BLASTing against our remote database

 * Go into the `blastAnalysis` directory
-* Run the blast by typing the following command with the outfmt equals to 6 :
+* Run the blast by typing the following command with the outfmt equals to 6, using transcritsAssembly.fasta as a query file:

-{% highlight bash %}blastn –query fastaFile -db databaseFile –outfmt [0-11]  -out resultFile{% endhighlight %}
+{% highlight bash %}blastn -query [fastaFile] -db [databaseFile] -outfmt [0-11] -out [resultFile]{% endhighlight %}

 * Output formats